isabella232/osc/README.md

 5> osc:get_addresses().
 []
 ```
 See the `osc` module for example payloads in adding and removing OSC addresses.

+## Using `erlsci/osc` Fork as Custom Server

+Update the code in `apps/osc/src/osc.erl` to add the OSC addresses you want to
+support (which will require creating the callback code those addreessese will
+need).
+Update `osc_server:init` to call `osc:add_addresses/0` upon startup.

 Create and run a release: